albe290/snake-clean-architecture-ai/README.md

 A **deterministic Snake simulation engine** built with **clean architecture principles** and **pluggable controllers**, designed as an **AI-ready environment** rather than a simple game clone.

-This project demonstrates how to build **maintainable, testable, and extensible systems** where game logic, rendering, and decision-making are fully decoupled.
+This project demonstrates how to build **maintainable, testable, and extensible systems** where game logic, rendering, timing, and decision-making are fully decoupled.

 ---

 ## 🎯 Why This Project Exists

 Most Snake implementations tightly couple:

 - input handling
 - game logic
 - rendering
 - timing

-This project **intentionally separates concerns** so the engine can support:
+This repository intentionally **separates concerns** so the engine can support:

 - Human players
 - Heuristic AI agents
 - Future ML / RL agents
 - Deterministic replay and simulation

 It is designed as a **simulation engine first**, game second.